The Theocracy of Plegia

 - Humiliation Conga: Just before Walhart's last stand, Excellus receives a massive one, courtesy of Walhart himself.

-- Karmic Death: Have Say'ri face him with her wielding Yen'fay's signature sword, Amatsu.
+- Karmic Death: If Say'ri kills him, especially if she does it wielding Yen'fay's signature sword, Amatsu.

 - Mini-Boss: Unlike Cervantes who is faced twice, and Walhart who serves as the Climax Boss of the second arc and is also faced twice in the main story, and once more in a Paralogue, Excellus is relegated to this when he finally gets on the battlefield.
 Well-deserved, too.